LiuYang-V/Vaccine_transport_control/README.md

 ## V_data file
 - Contains raw data collected from official websites.
 - .pkl files are preprocessed files for better reading.

+## Results file
+- Storing the results data from main programing file VR_SDP.ipynb.
+- Please see the naming rules from VR_SDP.ipynb file.

+## gadm36_JPN_shp
+- This file is for the map ploting in Figures.ipynb.